-Project coordinator: Dr. Shaghik Atakaramians, Electrical Engineering Buliding 414, s.atakaramians@unsw.edu.au
+Project coordinator: Dr. Hassan Habibi Gharakheili, Electrical Engineering Building rm 417, h.habibi@unsw.edu.au

-Consultations: About the project work, technical inquiries should be directed to the project supervisor whereas general administrative inquiries should be directed to the project coordinator.
+Consultations: For T2, 2020, this course will run entirely online.
+About the project work, technical inquiries should be directed to the project supervisor whereas general administrative inquiries should be directed to the project coordinator.
 All email enquiries should be made from your student email address with ELEC9771 in the subject line; otherwise they will not be answered.

 Keeping Informed: Announcements may be made via email (to your student email address) and/or via online learning and teaching platforms - in this course, we will use Moodle https://moodle.telt.unsw.edu.au/login/index.php.
 Please note that you will be deemed to have received this information, so you should take careful note of all announcements.
-The Moodle name of this course is: ELEC9771(MEngSc Project Part A) T1/2019.
+The Moodle name of this course is: ELEC9771(MEngSc Project Part A) T2/2020.